 • I use Swiss cheese because it’s classic, but you can absolutely try a different type of cheese.
 Other great options are cheddar cheese, mozzarella, jack cheese or provolone.

-• These sandwiches can be assembled up to 4 hours in advance.
+• You can assemble the sandwiches up to 4 hours in advance.
 Store them covered in the fridge until you’re ready to put them in the oven.

 • Ham and cheese sliders are best eaten immediately after they come out of the oven.